Jobseeker's Allowance

 Your first payment

-You will serve seven waiting days at the start of your claim for New Style Jobseeker’s Allowance.
+You may have to serve seven waiting days at the start of your claim for new style Jobseeker’s Allowance.
 No benefit is paid for these first seven days.

-You are required to go to review meetings with your work coach from your local Jobs and Benefits office and depending on when you go to these, will depend on when your first payment will be made.
+You are required to go to review meetings with your work coach from your local Jobs and Benefits office.
+The date your first payment will be made depends on when you go to review meetings.

 Your first payment may not be for the full amount.